 This is the second part of our series on becoming a wine appreciator.
 Notice that I wrote wine appreciator and not wine snob.
 While we won’t be discussing the best way to polish a monocle or the proper angle at which you should tilt your nose into the air, there is some basic wine knowledge that you should master (or at least familiarize yourself with) in order to find the glass of wine that’ll please your palate the most.

-After reading through this guide, you should have a working knowledge of the different types of wine and enough vocabulary to set out and buy your first serious bottle of wine.
+After reading through this guide to learn about wine, you should have a working knowledge of the different types of wine and enough vocabulary to set out and buy your first serious bottle of wine.
 (And maybe impress your girlfriend with a thing or two.)

 Let’s get started.